- Covers 5,000+ retailers

 This app analyzes your purchase information kept in your attached email account and gives you cash refunds when prices drop on the items or services you’ve already bought.

 Let me say that part again.
 As a consumer, you’ll get cash back on things you’ve already bought when the price drops.
-There’s a way to fight the ever-increasing prices like those seen with Christmas inflation.
+There’s a way to fight the ever-increasing prices like those seen with inflation.
+This passive income app can help.

 Earny provides relief for when you buy something and it goes on sale the next day.
 It’s not cool and you shouldn’t have to suffer the higher price, nor having to follow up to get the better price.